 There are so many waterfalls in Bali.
 One of the most famous and pretty is Gitgit waterfall, but I have never been there so I’ll not go on talking about it.
 Sekumpul waterfall near Sudaji village at north part of Bali is a pretty waterfall though.
 It is not actually a waterfall, but several waterfalls.
 I think it might be more than 3 waterfalls all cascading over the edge of a cliff into a deep valley.

 Trekking to Sekumpul waterfall isn’t that hard and perhaps you need one hour in total.
 The view around the waterfalls is really pleasant, which totally made it a very enjoyable trek.
-If only I brought extra clothes, I would definitely have taken a dip in the pool which where the water falls.
+If only I brought extra clothes, I would definitely have taken a dip in the pool where the water falls.

 11. Jump the Pond at Tirta Gangga